ehmorris/ecoli-chemotaxis/notes.md

 # Notes 1/3/23

+- [ ] Change attractant.
+This illustration is about the internal dynamics.
+Instead of attractant rendering in a moving field, just render them onto the receptors.
+They glob on from out of nowhere.
+This focuses the illustration.
 - [ ] Try rendering a background texture with other cells and a furry exterior.
 Try a less curvy ecoli body shape.
 See Figma.

 # Notes 12/23/22